kevinyswong/kevinyswong.github.io/index.md

   research towards progress.
 How much of this range and its proportions are circulated in media which tends towards outrage and sensationalist headlines?

-  A book published a few months ago, WHITE RURAL RAGE, painted a portrait of angry, discontent rural Americans, consistent with the predominant media portrayal.
+  A book published a few months ago, WHITE RURAL RAGE, painted the familiar portrait of angry, discontent rural Americans, consistent with the predominant media portrayal.
 I do not claim that the book is untrue for a part of the rural communities, but is this the full picture?
 Some rural readers who read the book
   <a href="https://paulwaldman.substack.com/p/white-rural-rage-is-here/comments">commented</a>